Step 1: Contact the Office of Student Activities

 Step 3: Proposal submitted to Vice President of Student Life for approval and granted developmental status.

-Once the first two steps have been satisfactorily met, the organization will be granted development status.
-When an organization has reached developmental status, it may reserve rooms for the purpose of holding interest meetings and advertise that the group will be holding interest meetings (via flyers, posters, table tents, E-net!, WSOE, etc.) to gain membership and assess viability of the organization.
+Once the first two steps have been satisfactorily met, the organization will be granted developmental status.
+When an organization has reached developmental status, it may reserve rooms for the purpose of holding interest meetings and advertise that the group will be holding interest meetings (via flyers, posters, media boards, table tents, E-net!, WSOE, etc.) to gain membership and assess viability of the organization.
 The organization may not use the Elon name in official business, travel off campus as a group or otherwise commence activities as an organization.

 Step 4: With the assistance of the Office of Student Activities, create bylaws using the Student Life Committee’s criteria.